DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/configs.md

     - Configuration format: Sets the format of the current configuration file.

-    - Configuration content: Enter a configuration item in the service source code with an annotation `@Value`.
+    - Configuration content: Enter a configmap in the service source code with an annotation `@Value`.

         - Format verification is supported.
 If the format of the configuration is incorrect, the system automatically displays an error message.
-        - Configuration items in the service source code with annotations `@RefreshScope` support dynamic updates.
+        - ConfigMaps in the service source code with annotations `@RefreshScope` support dynamic updates.

     - More Configurations -> Owning Application (Optional) : Select the application to which the current configuration belongs.